 TBD

-6.8 Solution #8: Transport security protection for MSGin5G-3 interfaces
+6.8 Solution #8: Transport security protection for MSGin5G-3 interface

 6.8.1 Solution overview

-This solution addressed the transport security requirements for MSGin5G-3 interface defined in key issue#1.
+This solution addresses the transport security requirements for MSGin5G-3 interface defined in key issue#1.

 6.8.2 Solution details

-MSGin5G-3 between MSGin5G Server and Application Server.
-The supported functionalities include Access to MSGin5G Server and APIs to enable sending and receiving of MSGin5G messages and adherence to CAPIF as specified in 3GPP TS 23.222[3].
+MSGin5G-3 is between MSGin5G Server and Application Server.
+The supported functionalities include access to MSGin5G Server and APIs to enable sending and receiving of MSGin5G messages and adherence to CAPIF as specified in 3GPP TS 23.222[3].

 As all the exchanged data of MSGin5G-3 is in the application layer, transport security protection on the SBI interface can be reused.
 Hence, TLS should be used as specified in TS 33.210 [6], unless security is provided by other means, e.g. physical security.

-If the CAPIF capability is consumed by the Application Server, the interface security defined in the TS 33.501[5] clause 12 can be reused here to protect the CAPIF related data transferred in the MSGin5G-3 interfaces, i.e. TLS should be used.
+If the CAPIF capability is consumed by the Application Server, the interface security defined in the TS 33.501[5] clause 12 can be reused here to protect the CAPIF related data transferred in the MSGin5G-3 interface, i.e. TLS should be used.

 Regardless of whether TLS is used or not, NDS/IP as specified in TS 33.210 [6] and TS 33.310 [11] can be used for network layer protection.